May 4, 2016

 Obviously you lose some traction when you’re moving a wheelchair on clay, so it won’t be easy in Paris.
 But the Roland Garros courts are superb, they suit my top-spin game and my drop-shots, so I’ll be ready when the time comes.

-We also have Wimbledon in July and this year is the first year that singles is going to feature as part of the wheelchair event, in the past it has been a doubles-only event, so that is defintiely something to look forward to.
+We also have Wimbledon in July and this year is the first year that singles is going to feature as part of the wheelchair event.

 Hope you’ll be keeping an eye on them too!